Simmons (electronic drum company): History

 Single-pad analog drum synthesizers, including the Pollard Syndrum and the Synare, were introduced in the 1970s, but their unrealistic sound made them generally more suitable for use as a percussion effect than as a replacement for traditional drums.
 They became a popular element in disco records, especially after the release of music from Star Wars, and can be heard on songs by The Jacksons and Rose Royce.

-Around 1978 while working for the company Musicaid in St Albans, Dave Simmons developed a device with similar capabilities to the Syndrum and Synare, which he called the SDS-3.
-The SDS-3 featured four drum channels and a noise generator; the SDS-4 was a functionally similar two-channel version.
+Around 1978 while working for the company Musicaid in St Albans, Dave Simmons developed a device with similar capabilities to the Syndrum and Synare, which he called the SDS3.
+The SDS3 featured four drum channels and a noise generator; the SDS IV (SDS4) was a functionally similar two-channel version.
 At this juncture, the drum pads were round, with wooden frames and real 8-inch drum heads.
 Musicaid was also the distributor for the Lyricon wind synthesizer as played by John L. Walters of Landscape.
-Walters introduced Richard James Burgess to Simmons and Burgess began using the SDS-3s and SDS-4s live, on stage, with Landscape.
+Walters introduced Richard James Burgess to Simmons and Burgess began using the SDS3s and SDS4s live, on stage, with Landscape.
 Recognizing the potential for a fully electronic drum set that could replace the traditional acoustic set rather than supplement it, Burgess began collaborating with Simmons.
 They mocked up the sounds and flowchart using an ARP 2600 synthesizer.
 Since Burgess was using the instrument in a live setting, they developed the four customizable preset buttons.
 The distinctive hexagonal shape came about after triangles and bat-wing mock-ups had been tried.
 Burgess finally decided that a honeycomb shape would fit together ergonomically and be simple yet distinctive in appearance.
 A limited edition of what Simmons referred to as the Mount Rushmore Head sets were also built.
 Burgess has two of these sets.
 The basic descending tom-tom sound was modeled after the way Burgess tuned his Pearl single-headed concert tom kit on which he would loosen one tension rod, causing a wrinkle in the head and creating a descending pitch after the tom was hit.